rob004/Haskell-Task-Manager/README.md

 # Task Manager in Haskell

-This project is a simple task manager built in Haskell, developed as part of the **Programming Paradigms** course in the Computer Engineering program at IFMG – Campus Bambuí.
+This project is a simple task manager built in Haskell.

 ## Description